mmouSU/isetfluorescence/README.txt

 Image Systems Engineering Toolbox Fluorescence Imaging Toolbox (ISETfit)

-This toolbox serves as an extension of the Image Systems Engineering Toolbox (ISET) which provides a set of functions to simulate scenes with fluorescent components.
+This extends the Image Systems Engineering Toolbox for cameras (ISETCam) which provides a set of functions to simulate scenes with fluorescent components.
 The fiToolbox also implements several reflectance and fluorescence separation and estimation algorithms.
-A copy of ISET is not needed to run these algorithms.

 If you use this code in your work, please cite